cs1302uga/cs1302-tutorials/jdb/jdb.md

    JDB successfully executed 37.
 After that, the next line to be executed is line 38, as seen in the output.

-1. **Inspect the array.** On line 37, an array variable was declared and initialized to refer to an array object containing three elements.
+1. **Inspect a variable.** On line 37, an array variable was declared and initialized to refer to an array object containing three elements.
    Let's inspect the variable two different ways.